rahulguptafullstack/node-mysql-crud-app/README.md

-## node-mysql-crud-app
+## Node, MySQL, CRUD Application.
-In this repo I have created the restful api using nodejs, express and mysql
+I've created this repo for basic and good learning NodeJS,ExperessJs, with MySQL Database.

-### Author : Rahul Gupta
+### Author : Rahul Gupta ( Full Stack Developer )

 ### `MySQL configuration`
 Please create database and make the changes in the `config/db.config.js` file.